- College Leadership

 - Age Discrimination Act of 1975

-We comply with other applicable Federal and State laws and regulations pertaining to discrimination.
+We comply with any other applicable Federal and/or State employment laws and/or regulations.

-Inquiries or specific complaints of alleged discrimination concerning the Equal Opportunity policy and/or compliance with Federal and State regulations should be directed to the ACC Human Resources Director Serving as the EO Officer for Arapahoe Community College, 5900 South Santa Fe Drive, P.O.
-Box 9002, Littleton, CO 80160-9002, phone 303.797.5917 or email to angela [dot] johnson [at] arapahoe [dot] edu
+Inquiries or specific complaints of alleged discrimination and/or harassment concerning the Equal Opportunity policy and/or compliance with Federal and/or State regulations should be directed to the Director of Human Resources serving as the EO Officer for Arapahoe Community College, 5900 South Santa Fe Drive, P.O.
+Box 9002, Littleton, CO 80160-9002, phone 303.797.5917 or email to angela [dot] johnson [at] arapahoe [dot] edu.
+Individuals may also complete a Civil Rights Grievance Reporting Form.

 Arapahoe Community College (the "College") is a state system community college governed by the State Board for Community Colleges and Occupational Education ("Board").
-The Board requires the College to comply with the Drug Free Schools and Communities Amendments of 1989 (PL 101-P226 in Federal law).
-A copy of this program is available in the College Human Resources office.
+The Board requires the College to comply with the Drug-Free Schools and Communities Act Amendments of 1989.
+A copy of this program is available in ACC’s Office of Human Resources.

 Tobacco & Smoke Free Campus